-Making the move to South Texas, Ursula then became an Assistant U.S. Attorney in the Southern District of Texas and focused on immigration, human trafficking, narcotics, and firearms cases.
-Most recently, Ursula focused on employment litigation, civil rights litigation, and class actions at Siri & Glimstad, LLP.
+Ursula worked as an Assistant U.S. Attorney in the Southern District of Texas and focused on immigration, human trafficking, narcotics, and firearms cases.
+Prior to joining MWM, Ursula represented clients in employment litigation, civil rights litigation, and class actions as an associate at Siri & Glimstad, LLP.